A supermartingale approach to Gaussian process based sequential design of experiments: Applications to popular sequential design strategies

+\begin{remark} Contrary to the case of the integrated Bernoulli variance functional in Proposition~\ref{prop:consist:p:un:moins:p}, it is not possible to prove that a SUR sequential design associated with the uncertainty functional~\eqref{eq:uncertainty_var} results in a consistent estimation of the set $ \Gamma( \xi ) = \{u \in \Xset: \xi(u) \geq T\} $.
+Indeed, for instance, let $\Xset = [-1,1]$, let $\mu$ be Lebesgue measure, let $T=0$ and let $\xi$ have zero mean function and covariance function~$k$ defined by $k(u,v) = uv$ for $u,v \in [-1,1]$.
+Then, almost surely, the set $\Gamma( \xi )$ is equal to $[-1,0]$ or to $[0,1]$ (with probabilities $1/2$ for both cases).
+Hence, we have, with $\nu$ the distribution of $\xi$, $\Hcal (\nu) = 0$ because $\alpha (\xi) = 1$ almost surely.
+Thus, any sequential design $(X_n)_{n \geq 1}$ is a SUR sequential design associated with~\eqref{eq:uncertainty_var}, since we have $J_n(x) = 0$ for any $x \in \Xset$ and $n \geq 1$.
+However, the conclusions of Proposition~\ref{prop:consist:p:un:moins:p} clearly do not hold for any sequential design.
+For instance, if $X_n = 0$ for all $n \geq 1$, we have $p_n(u) = 1/2$ for all $u \in \Xset$.

+As a conclusion, for the SUR strategy associated with the uncertainty functional~\eqref{eq:uncertainty_var}, and thus based on $\mu ( \Gamma (\xi) )$, it can only be guaranteed that $\mu ( \Gamma (\xi) )$, but not $\Gamma(\xi)$ in general, is estimated consistently. \end{remark}

-\subsection{The Knowledge Gradient functional}
+\subsection{The knowledge gradient functional}

-Coming to the topic of sequential design for global optimization, we now focus on the knowledge gradient criterion that has been used within Gaussian Process modelling following \cite{frazier08, frazier09}.
-The knowledge gradient sampling criterion (with maxima taken over the whole domain $\Xset$) is defined by
+Coming to the topic of sequential design for global optimization, we now focus on the knowledge gradient criterion \cite{frazier08, frazier09, Scott.etal2011}, which is an extension to the general (noisy) case of the strategy proposed in the 70's by~\cite{mockus78} for the noiseless case.
+We shall consider, here and in the next section, the case of a maximization problem.
+The knowledge gradient sampling criterion, to be maximized, is then defined by

-Here we consider a slightly modified criterion that defines the same strategy and fits more naturally in our framework (note that $\widetilde{J}_{n}$ is to be maximized while $J_{n}$ is to be minimized as the criteria of the previous sections):